Sissinghurst Castle Garden

 The site of Sissinghurst is ancient and has been occupied since at least the Middle Ages.
 The present-day buildings began as a house built in the 1530s by Sir John Baker.
 In 1554 Sir John's daughter Cecily married Thomas Sackville, 1st Earl of Dorset, an ancestor of Vita Sackville-West.
-By the 18th century the Baker's fortunes had waned, and the house, renamed Sissinghurst Castle, was leased to the government to act as a prisoner-of-war camp during the Seven Years' War.
+By the 18th century the Bakers' fortunes had waned, and the house, renamed Sissinghurst Castle, was leased to the government to act as a prisoner-of-war camp during the Seven Years' War.
 The prisoners caused great damage and by the 19th century much of Sir Richard's house had been demolished.
 In the mid-19th century, the remaining buildings were in use as a workhouse, and by the 20th century Sissinghurst had declined to the status of a farmstead.
 In 1928 the castle was advertised for sale but remained unsold for two years.

 Sackville-West was born in 1892 at Knole, the ancestral home of the Sackvilles.
 But for her sex, Sackville-West would have inherited Knole on the death of her father in 1928.
 Instead, following primogeniture, the house and the title passed to her uncle, a loss she felt deeply.
 In 1930, after she and Nicolson became concerned that their home Long Barn was threatened by development, Sackville-West bought Sissinghurst Castle.
 On purchasing Sissinghurst, Sackville-West and Nicolson inherited little more than some oak and nut trees, a quince, and a single old rose.
 Sackville-West planted the noisette rose 'Madame Alfred Carrière' on the south face of the South Cottage even before the deeds to the property had been signed.
 Nicolson was largely responsible for planning the garden design, while Sackville-West undertook the planting.
 Over the next thirty years, working with her head gardeners, she cultivated some two hundred varieties of roses and large numbers of other flowers and shrubs.
 Decades after Sackville-West and Nicolson created "a garden where none was", Sissinghurst remains a major influence on horticultural thought and practice.